Nevada School Choice Roadmap

 Choosing a school?
 You’ve got options.

 No pressure, but education is a big decision!
 After all, it has a huge impact on your child’s future.
 Fortunately, Nevada families have access to several K-12 options.
-Navigating these options can help you find a school where your child thrives.
-This post will breakdown the six main types of schools and provide some extra education resources.
+Navigating these school choice options can help you find a school where your child thrives.
+This post will breakdown the main types of schools and provide some extra education resources.

 Looking for special education options?
 You can learn what special education services are available in Nevada at the Ultimate Guide to Special Education.